useblocks/awesomesphinx/docs/contribute.rst

 Adding new package
 ~~~~~~~~~~~~~~~~~~
-Normally all extensions and themes get imported automatically from PiPy if they have set the correct
+Normally all extensions and themes get imported automatically from PyPI if they have set the correct
 classifiers in their packages.

-However, there are projects, which are not released on PYPI or haven't set the right classifiers.
+However, there are projects, which are not released on PyPI or haven't set the right classifiers.
 Therefore these packages need to be registered in awesomesphinx by hand.

-Register a package from PYPI
+Register a package from PyPI
 ++++++++++++++++++++++++++++

 Updating classifiers